willu47/bojanabajzelj/CUSTOMIZE.md

 What this means is, if there is no resume data defined in [\_config.yml](_config.yml) and loaded via a json file, it will load the contents of [\_data/cv.yml](_data/cv.yml).
 If you want to use the [\_data/cv.yml](_data/cv.yml) file as the source of your CV, you must delete the [assets/json/resume.json](assets/json/resume.json) file.

-## Modifying the user and repository information

-The user and repository information is defined in [\_data/repositories.yml](_data/repositories.yml).
-You can add as many users and repositories as you want.
-Both informations are used in the `repositories` section.

 ## Creating new pages

 You can create new pages by adding new Markdown files in the [\_pages](_pages/) directory.
 The easiest way to do this is to copy an existing page and modify it.
 You can choose the layout of the page in the [frontmatter](https://jekyllrb.com/docs/front-matter/) of the Markdown file.
 You can also add new layouts in the [\_layouts](_layouts/) directory if you feel the need for it.